YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

   * EBS Volumes - Persistent storage for EC2 instance
   * Instance Store - Ephemeral storage for EC2 instances.
   * FSx for windows - File storage for Windows instances.
 Centrialized storage solution across multiple AZs.
-* EBS is persistent storage volumes for EC2
+* (Amazon Elastic Block Storage) EBS is persistent storage volumes for EC2
 * You can create an EBS volume as **encrypted** and then also any `snapshot` taken of that volume will therefore be encrypted as well.
 * how to encrypt volumes? (important), [here](#ebs-ecryption)
 * Types of EBS